jvansch1/ycharts-wiki/YCharts-General-Charts-(i.e.-Bar-Charts-2.0).md

 **numTicks**: Optional, integer, default None

+**resampleFrequency**: Required if time is element in chart (x or y-axis), default yearly, otherwise set to None

+**resampleMethod** Required if x-axis = Required if time is element in chart (x or y-axis), default last, otherwise set to None

 **xAxisLabelOverride**: Optional, list of labels for "categories', must match the actual number of categories.

 # Data Formation / Logic